 In answer to the questions, 'What are the lessons of history?'
 Gerda Lerner said:

 What we do about history matters.
 The often repeated saying that those who forget the lessons of history are doomed to repeat them has a lot of truth in it.
 But what are 'the lessons of history'?
 The very attempt at definition furnishes ground for new conflicts.
 History is not a recipe book; past events are never replicated in the present in quite the same way.
 Historical events are infinitely variable and their interpretations are a constantly shifting process.
-There are no certainties to be found in the past.
-(From Wisdomquotes.com)
+There are no certainties to be found in the past. (originally at ...wisdomquotes.com/cat_history.html)

 It is a difficult thing indeed to merely read historical records.
 One is constantly viewing those time and event specific records through the lens of one's broader knowledge and personal perspective.
 Hence it is stated in the reference above, that "their interpretations are a constantly shifting process.
 There are no certainties to be found in the past".